The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Introduction

 \section{Introduction}

-The Nature paper \cite{Nature} by Google researchers was published two years ago, broadly advertised as a Machine Learning breakthrough in chip design.
-It addressed a challenging problem to optimize locations of circuit components on a chip and described applications to four Google TPU chip blocks, implying that no better methods were available at the time in academia or industry.
-The paper generalized the claims beyond chip design to suggest that Reinforcement Learning (RL) outperforms state of the art in combinatorial optimization.
+As AI applications demand greater compute power, efficiency may be improved via better chip design.
+The Nature paper \cite{Nature} by Google researchers, published in June 2021, was advertised as a chip-design breakthrough usin Machine Learning (ML) \cite{NatureEditorial2021}.
+It addressed a challenging problem to optimize locations of circuit components on a chip and described applications to five Tensor Processing Unit (TPU) chip blocks, implying that no better methods were available at the time in academia or industry.
+The paper broadened the claims beyond chip design to suggest that Reinforcement Learning (RL) extends state of the art in combinatorial optimization~\cite{RLforCO2020}.